infinum/infinum-json-api-setup/README.md

 expect(response).to include_related_resource('user', user.id)
 ```

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `bundle exec rspec` to run the tests.

+## Release
+To release a new version
+  - update the version number in `version.rb`,
+  - update Gemfile lockfiles (for each Ruby version run `bundle exec rake matrix:install`),
+  - update the `CHANGELOG.md`,
+  - and then run `bundle exec rake release`,
+    - which will create a git tag for the version
+    - push git commits and tags
+    - and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/infinum/infinum-json-api-setup.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.